MicrosoftDocs/cpp-docs/docs/mfc/reference/cprintdialogex-class.md

  If you want your application to handle printing without the framework's involvement, you can use the `CPrintDialogEx` class "as is" with the constructor provided, or you can derive your own dialog class from `CPrintDialogEx` and write a constructor to suit your needs.
 In either case, these dialog boxes will behave like standard MFC dialog boxes because they are derived from class `CCommonDialog`.

  To use a `CPrintDialogEx` object, first create the object using the `CPrintDialogEx` constructor.
 Once the dialog box has been constructed, you can set or modify any values in the [m_pdex](#m_pdex) structure to initialize the values of the dialog box's controls.
 The `m_pdex` structure is of type [PRINTDLGEX](http://msdn.microsoft.com/library/windows/desktop/ms646844).
-For more information on this structure, see the [!INCLUDE[winSDK](../../atl/includes/winsdk_md.md)].
+For more information on this structure, see the Windows SDK.

  If you do not supply your own handles in `m_pdex` for the **hDevMode** and **hDevNames** members, be sure to call the Windows function **GlobalFree** for these handles when you are done with the dialog box.